 - Georgia passed a fetal heartbeat law.
 It's been temporarily blocked by a judge.

 - Utah voted to limit abortions to the middle of the second trimester.
-(Currently effective as of May 14)
+(Effective as of May 14).

 - Arkansas voted to limit abortions to the middle of the second trimester.
 This decision has been temporarily blocked by a federal judge.